RvN-R/milestone-3-missingpiece/TESTING.md

     * <i>Username</i>: JackSoundSystem
     * <i> Password</i>: Jack12345
 * You will be transported to Jacks Sound System's Profile page, you will see a flash message that says Welcome, JackSoundSystem.

+### Home Visitor Side vs Member Side
+* Load the Website.
+* Right click and select inspection.
+* Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
+* Make sure your not logged into an account.
+To do this follow the steps to log out mentioned above.
+* Scroll up to the navigation bar at the top of the page, and perform the following manual check <b>CLICK "Home"</b>.
+* The page should refresh, scroll down the page and you should see the "About Us" and "So How Does This Work" section.
+* Follow the "Log In" steps to log into JackSoundSystem profile.
+* Scroll up to the navigation bar at the top of the page, and perform the following manual check <b>CLICK "Home"</b>.
+* The page should refresh, scroll down the page and you should see the "About Us" and not the "So How Does This Work" section.

 ### Edit Company Address
 * Load the Website.